 Posts Tagged ‘Office Space Trends and Forecasts’

-United States Commercial Property Prices Per Square Foot
+United States Commercial Property Prices Per Square Foot in 2024

-In Q1 2023, the average price per square foot for US offices was just over $38.
-Retail averaged out to $18.09 / square foot, and industrial space came in at just under $8 / square foot.
+Early 2024 data show that the average asking price per square foot for US offices stands at $37.
+Retail averages out to $23 per square foot, and industrial space comes in at just under $8 per square foot.
 However, there are significant variations in average prices based on location and real estate class.
-Here is a summary of average commercial rates in key USA cities:

 Read the rest of this entry »